Posts Tagged opinion leaders

 Music: Bob Dylan’s “Christmas in the Heart”.
 I’ve made many jokes over the past month about the music video, which I’m convinced will soon become another Rick Roll.
 What convinced this unassailable icon to record his first Holiday album may have been a favorite charity, but I’m convinced it must’ve been Santa.

 PR Agency: 2ChicksInc.
 Full Disclosure – I’ve been working (as an intern) with this start-up PR group over the last month.
-Working with the women for are its namesake founders, I’ve learned how a boutique PR firm can use their expertise to innovate online campaigns.
+Working with the women who are its namesake, I’ve learned how a boutique PR firm can use their expertise to innovate online campaigns.
 And their generous part-time position has helped me continue my own career search (thanks again for the opportunity).

 Shameless Plug: The Brew Noob.
 My side project has evolved from 140 charecter beer reviews on Twitter into a Tumblr blog of own right.
 As usual, I’ll test the brews so that you can enjoy tasty beers.